physrisk/website-source/articles/2023/poisson-process-interarrival-times.md

 P(X=k) = (1-p)^{k-1} p .
 \end{equation}

-It looks very similar to the probability mass function of the Binomial distribution, but for a single success.
-Also it lacks Binomial coefficient.
+It looks very similar to the probability mass function of the binomial distribution, but for a single success.
+Also it lacks binomial coefficient.
 This is because there is just one way to have \\\( k - 1 \\\) failed trials before having a single successful trial at \\\( k \\\)-th attempt.

 [Survival function](https://en.wikipedia.org/wiki/Survival_function)
-(probability that nothing has happened until step \\\( k \\\)) of the Geometric distribution is given by:
+(probability that nothing has happened until step \\\( k \\\)) of the geometric distribution is given by:

 \begin{equation}
 P(X > k) = (1-p)^k .